Which Way to the Exit Plan?

 Getting to know the buyer and his or her management team to ensure you share the same values and vision, and that there is good cultural compatibility—even before financials are exchanged—can help you assess and hopefully alleviate many such concerns.
 A buyer willing to provide greater autonomy to the seller, perhaps as a director of a division, vertical sector, or niche offering, or willing to allow you to retain your brand, could also make an acquisition more appealing.

-Buyers aren’t crazy about owners whose sole motivation is to find a quick exit path to their retirement villas—particularly if the seller does not have a locked in senior management team in place that will help retain clients and generate new.
+Buyers aren’t crazy about owners whose sole exit plan motivation is to find a quick path to their retirement villas—particularly if the seller does not have a locked in senior management team in place that will help retain clients and generate new.
 They typically prefer sellers who view an acquisition as an opportunity to supercharge their careers by folding their businesses into the buyer’s agency, becoming part of its senior management team, and leveraging their collective talents and resources to explore and conquer new horizons together.

 Selling to your management team or group of employees